johnsonjh/lzpack/README.md

 1. Restores the 16 original header bytes the packer has saved,
 2. Relocates the compressed payload and the decompression stub into the high end of the TPA, so the stub can run without overwriting itself,
-3. Decompresses in‑place into the TPA, writing output from `0x110` upward, and,
+3. Decompresses in‑place into the TPA, writing output from `0x110` upward, and
 4. Jumps back to `0x100` to run the unpacked executable image.

 * This scheme does **not** currently support CP/M‑Plus / CP/M‑3+